voborgus/lmru--tech/content/en/values/people.md

 ### 2. We accept mistakes and learn from them.

-* We offer and test fast our ideas, even the craziest.
+* We share ideas and test them fast, even the craziest.
 * We are not afraid to take the first step, fall into the dirt, rise, shake off, write a post mortem with clean hands, and go the other way.
 * We work on our mistakes to prevent them in the future.
 * *Mistakes* term does not include intentional violation of the rules.